libmapper/libmapper/doc/tutorials/tutorial_c.md

                        void *value, mpr_time_t time);
 ~~~

-As you can see, a `void*` pointer must be provided.
-This must point to a data
+As you can see, a `void*` pointer must be provided, which must point to a data
-structure matching the `length` and `type` arguments and the vector length of the
+structure matching the `length` and `type` arguments.
+This data structure is not
-signal itself.
-If the signal is a 10-vector of `int`, then `value` should point
-to the first item in a C array of 10 `int`s.
-If it is a scalar `float`, it should
-be provided with the address of a `float` variable.
-The `length` argument also
-allows you to specify the number of value samples that are being updated - for now
+required to match the length and type of the signal itself—libmpr will perform
+type coercion if necessary.
+More than one 'sample' of signal update may be
+applied at once by e.g. updating a signal with length 5 using a 20-element
-we will set this to 1.
-Lastly the `time` argument allows you to specify a time
+array.
+Lastly the `time` argument allows you to specify a time associated with
-associated with the signal update.
-If your value update was generated locally,
+the signal update.
+If your value update was generated locally, or if your
-or if your program does not have access to upstream timing information (e.g.,
+program does not have access to upstream timing information (e.g., from a
-from a microcontroller sampling sensor values), you can use the macro
+microcontroller sampling sensor values), you can use the macro `MPR_NOW` and
-`MPR_NOW` and _libmpr_ will tag the update with the current time.
+_libmpr_ will tag the update with the current time.

 So in the "sensor 1" example, assuming in `do_stuff` we have some code which
 reads sensor 1's value into a float variable called `v1`, the loop becomes: